Bartonella false positives are common

 For Trench fever and serious complications of Bartonella, the CDC recommends consulting with an infectious disease expert and treating with antibiotics.

 Given the known characteristics of Bartonella, the claims of chronic tick-borne Bartonella infections are simply not supported by science.
+A real Bartonella infection bares little resemblance to how it is portrayed in non-science-based forums online.

 Despite claims by chronic Lyme activists of numerous chronic tick-borne coinfections, a 2014 scientific review concluded: